ECFMP/flow/docs/FM Basics.md

 Multiple values for ADEP and ADES are permitted.
 Please use this facility in preference to wildcards.

 ### Waypoint
-This is a comma-separated list of waypoints (or short route strings) for which the flow measure applies to.
+This is a single waypoint or short route string for which the flow measure applies to.
+Multiple waypoint filters can be added if there are alternate waypoints/strings.
 For example:

 > LOGAN